faucetsdn/faucet/docs/vendors/openbsd/README_OpenBSD.rst

 and TCP, which makes Faucet support possible.

 There are some limitations (see below) and support has not yet been integrated mainline OpenBSD as of 6.8.
+The `diff from OpenBSD master <https://github.com/openbsd/src/compare/master...anarkiwi:faucet.diff>`_ is not complex.

 Installation
 ------------